TakeLab/spacy-udpipe/README.md

 * Known possible issues:
     * Tag map

       `Token.tag_` is a [CoNLL](https://universaldependencies.org/format.html) XPOS tag (language-specific part-of-speech tag), defined for each language separately by the corresponding [Universal Dependencies](https://universaldependencies.org/) treebank.
-Mappings between between XPOS and Universal Dependencies POS tags should be defined in a `TAG_MAP` dictionary (located in language-specific `tag_map.py` files), along with optional morphological features.
+Mappings between XPOS and Universal Dependencies POS tags should be defined in a `TAG_MAP` dictionary (located in language-specific `tag_map.py` files), along with optional morphological features.
 See [spaCy tag map](https://spacy.io/usage/adding-languages#tag-map) for more details.
     * Syntax iterators

       In order to extract `Doc.noun_chunks`, a proper syntax iterator implementation for the language of interest is required.
 For more details, please see [spaCy syntax iterators](https://spacy.io/usage/adding-languages#syntax-iterators).